albop/tie_archive/session_2/index.md

 ----

-### Multi - objectives
+### Multi-objectives

-- We want multi-objectives:
+- Ideal AIs should be multi-objectives:
   - have sensible default for out of sample [situations](https://techcrunch.com/2017/03/17/laying-a-trap-for-self-driving-cars/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAALMqR3R_-o890IYOqB6ZIH6QxlVCnda96sNz--MMiYjzGvm9FaHBZ5Hkey2FmhXzEx26r9wBMfsGpfPO9GFW30E-udtq9GgVqMr4JRrFoTUV5c0-YGdpweHxQADKpycNaenh2KvRfInOD5eVTbuGyaHbGJignO42-iJUZlw8_BpA)
+  - produce more intelligent behaviour
   - mitigate wrong objectives given by humans
-- The problem is when AIs are follow multiple objectives (which they need if they need a notion of context) their bias becomes harder to measure
+- The problem is when AIs are trained to follow multiple objectives (which they need if they need a notion of context) their bias become harder to measure/explain

 ----

-### Example: parcoursup, a ranking algorithm
+### Example: parcoursup, a multi-objective ranking algorithm

 - parcoursup match universities wishes and students wishes
+  - it aggregate individual's preferences
   - while respecting current laws
 - it is a variant of a stable marriage problem
 - how do you formulate the optimum?